Bengal Sultanate: Military

-The Sultans had a well-organised army, including cavalry, artillery, infantry and war elephants; and a navy.
+The sultans had a well-organised army, including cavalry, artillery, infantry, and war elephants; and a navy.
 Due to the riverine geography and climate, it was not feasible to use cavalry throughout the year in Bengal.
 The cavalry was probably the weakest component of the Bengal Sultanate's army, as the horses had to be imported from foreign countries.
 The artillery was an important section.
 Portuguese historian João de Barros opined that the military supremacy of Bengal over Arakan and Tripura was due to its efficient artillery.
 The artillery used cannons and guns of various sizes.
 The paiks formed the vital part of the Bengal infantry during this period.
 There were occasions when the paiks also tackled political situations.
-The particular battle array of the foot-soldiers who used bows, arrows and guns attracted the attention of Babur.
+The particular battle array of the foot soldiers who used bows, arrows, and guns attracted the attention of Babur.

 War elephants played an important part in the Bengal army.
 Apart from carrying war materials, elephants were also used for the movement of the armed personnel.
-In riverine Bengal the usefulness of elephants, though very slow, could not be minimised.
+In riverine Bengal, the usefulness of elephants, though very slow, could not be minimised.
 The navy was of prime necessity in riverine Bengal.
-In fact, the cavalry could ensure the hold over this country for a period of six months whereas the boats backed by the paiks could command supremacy over the other half of the year.
+In fact, the cavalry could ensure the hold over this country for a period of six months, whereas the boats backed by the paiks could command supremacy over the other half of the year.
 Since the time of Iwaz Khalji, who first organised a naval force in Islamic Bengal, the war boats played an important role in the political affairs of the country.
-The chief of the admiralty had various responsibilities, including shipbuilding, river transport, to fit out strong boats for transporting war elephants; to recruit seamen; to patrol the rivers and to collect tolls at ghats.
+The chief of the admiralty had various responsibilities, including shipbuilding, river transport, fitting out strong boats for transporting war elephants, recruiting seamen, patrolling the rivers, and collecting tolls at ghats.
 The efficiency of the navy eroded during the Hussain Shahi dynasty.
-The Sultans also built forts, including temporary mud walled forts.
+The sultans also built forts, including temporary mud-walled forts.